jamesonstone/interview-questions/questions/system-design/automated-ice-cream-shop.md

 - http/rpc or some other communication methodology
 - What Services are necessary?
 Which are not?
 - Service Orchestration, Choreography?
+- How do you deal with an ice cream failure?

 ## Pivot